 This is an easy, and yet spectacular, side dish for fall.
 It uses seasonal produce that adults and children alike can enjoy.
 For a sweet variation on Grandma’s recipe, you could add maple syrup and cinnamon.
 I’ve also seen savory recipes that call for cracked pepper and bacon.
 If a whole pumpkin is more than your household can eat, avoid food waste and use a small squash instead.
 It’s just as good!

 Apples are another seasonal favorite from my childhood.
 We liked our caramel-dipped apples and warm apple cider.
 But my favorite way to enjoy an apple was baked by Mom.

 Mom would clean and core the apples and then add butter, sugar, and a little cinnamon to the inside.
 Then she baked them until they were soft and creamy but still held together by the skin.
 It was a wonderful warm treat that was perfect for a chilly fall afternoon.

 So, make use of all of the wonderful abundance that fall has to offer!
-Try my grandma’s and my mom’s recipes for pumpkins and apples, and find some new ones of your own.
+Try my grandma’s and my mom’s recipes for pumpkins and apples, or find some new recipes of your own.
 Happy fall — enjoy the season!